Cardiovascular disease (CVD) is a general term for conditions affecting the heart or blood vessels.

 CVDPREVENT

 The CVDPREVENT audit is part of a broader strategic objective outlined in the NHS Long Term Plan.
-Over the next 10 years, its goal is to prevent 150,000:
+Over the next 10 years, its goal is to prevent 150,000 strokes, heart attacks and cases of dementia.

 The audit provides a detailed view of primary care measures with a wider scope than the summary primary care measures contained in the CVD profiles.
-It prioritises working with NHS system partners to drive CVD quality improvement at the following levels:
+It produces data to drive CVD quality improvement at different health geographies from GP practice up to national level.

 For more information, annual reports, regional insights dashboard, and the data and improvement tool, visit NHS Benchmarking Network.